May car loans remain surprisingly cheap

 Those car buyers already pay three to four times more to finance a new car or truck.

-The average cost of subprime loans (credit scores of 600 and lower) was 11.35% in the first quarter of 2018.
+The average cost of subprime loans (credit scores of 600 and lower) was 12.17% in the fourth quarter of 2018.

 But overall, there's lots of money to lend on cars and trucks.

-Outstanding balances on car loans reached $1.108 trillion in the first quarter, according to Experian.
+Outstanding balances on car loans reached well over $1 trillion in the fourth quarter, according to Experian.

 RATE SEARCH: Compare auto loan rates.